 - Where appropriate, to encourage co-operative work and/or collaboration with relevant external organisations.

-- To prepare students for the Elementary and Intermediate Examinations of the Heraldry Society (taking these examinations is optional).
+- To prepare students for the Elementary and Intermediate Examinations of the IHGS and the Heraldry Society (taking these examinations is optional).

 Upon successful completion of this course, students will: